apache/fluo-uno/README.md

 The `fluo-dev` commands above are designed to be repeated.
 If Hadoop or Accumulo become unstable, run `fluo-dev setup` to setup Hadoop/Accumulo again and then `fluo-dev deploy` to redeploy Fluo.
-If you make any code changes to Fluo and want to test them, run `fluo-dev deploy` which builds the latest in your cloned Fluo repo and deploys it.

 [1]: http://www.apache.org/dyn/closer.cgi
 [2]: https://github.com/fluo-io/fluo/blob/master/docs/prod-fluo-setup.md#configure-a-fluo-application